Redislabs-Solution-Architects/rediscloud-aws-terraform/README.md

 # rediscloud-terraform
-Deploy a Redis Cloud AWS Subscription and create a new Redis DB using Terraform.
+Deploy a Redis Cloud AWS Subscription and create a new Redis DB using the Redis Cloud Terraform Provider ([link](https://registry.terraform.io/providers/RedisLabs/rediscloud/latest/docs)).
 VPC peer your Redis Cloud subscription to a new or existing AWS VPC.

 This repo will also create a new AWS VPC from scratch and VPC peering it to Redis Cloud.